PraveenRajPurak/Youtube-Playlist-Duration-Calculator/README.md

 4. Run the app via `streamlit run youtube_playlist_duration_counter`.
 5. Enter a YouTube playlist URL and instantly view its total duration.

+OR

+Direct access link to the webapp - https://youtube-playlist-duration-calculator.streamlit.app

 Explore and utilize this project effortlessly to calculate the comprehensive duration of your preferred YouTube playlists!